Reusable Menstrual Cups

 What happens is that bacteria grow in your urinary tract, and can cause some green secretion, which you might mistake for green vaginal discharge.
 It’s most treated with antibiotics, but of course, using antibiotics during pregnancy is sometimes tricky.

 If you have any sort of green discharge, or secretion during pregnancy, please consult with your doctor.
-They’ll be able to provide an accurate diagnosis and then provide you with the treatment options available to you.
+They’ll be able to provide an accurate diagnosis and then provide you with the treatment available to you.

 How to Handle Green Vaginal Discharge?